 It can be tempting to treat your roommate’s partner with hostility or passive-aggressiveness in times like this, but that usually just worsens the situation.
 Dealing with this kind of roommate problems can be a little more tricky.

 The city administrative code says that every individual living in a residential building should have “a livable area of not less than 80 square feet”.
-However, while you might be surprised to learn that there is no state or city law in place that requires renters to tell their landlords about visitors, it could be worth checking your lease agreement.
+There is no state/city law in place that requires renters to tell their landlords about visitors.
+But it’s still worth checking your lease agreement.
 Some individual landlords add guest-related clauses that could work in your favor.
 While ideally you should deal with your roommate’s partner by communicating with them directly.
 But sometimes it’s just not possible to deal with your roommate problems this way.
 Speaking with your landlord is the only way to deal with your roommates.

 Make your landlord aware of the issue to discuss your options.
 If they can’t do anything about your roommate’s partner, then it might be time to look for a new place.
-There are thousands of great potential roommates out there, and the most important thing is that you feel safe and happy in your own home!
+There are thousands of great potential roommates out there.
+The most important thing is that you feel safe and happy in your own home!